-There’s a lot of excitement leading up to the time when your child plans to attend college.
+There’s plenty of excitement leading up to the time your child heads off to college.
 And there’s a lot of preparation involved, too.
-Two matters that need to be considered carefully when assessing car insurance for college students are whether your student will be driving and the extent to which your auto insurance coverage needs to be changed.
+Two things to consider when assessing car insurance for college students: Is your student driving and to what extent does your auto insurance coverage need to be changed?

-Car insurance for college students away from home: Why it pays to plan ahead
+Plan ahead: Car insurance for college students away from home

-Troy Harmon, owner/agent with Harmon Insurance in Coldwater, Michigan, notes that automobile insurance is typically among the top 10 most costly recurring expenses within many households today.
+Troy Harmon, owner/agent with Harmon Insurance in Coldwater, Michigan, says car insurance is typically among the top 10 most costly recurring expenses for family households.

-“But the good news is that when a college-age student moves to their school of choice and their access to insured vehicles changes, there could be an opportunity for your family to enjoy a rate reduction, although this may vary from carrier to carrier,” says Harmon.
+“But the good news is that when a college-age student moves to their school of choice and their access to insured vehicles changes, there could be an opportunity for your family to enjoy a rate reduction, although this may vary from carrier to carrier,” Harmon says.

 Fortunately, there are several options you can explore that can save big money on car insurance if you and your student qualify.

 Scenario #1: Your student will live more than 100 miles away and have no vehicle on campus

 If your child will be attending a college or university far from home – meaning 100 or more miles away – and they don’t plan to have a car with them, you have the potential to save the most money.
 You can apply for a “student away at school discount.”
 This lowers the rate on your policy (often between 15 and 30 percent) but still factors in some usage for when your child comes home for breaks, holidays and summer vacation.

 “With this option, you don’t have to add and delete your child every time they return home,” Martin says.